2014–15 Charlotte Hornets season

-The 2014–15 Charlotte Hornets season was the franchise's 25th season in the National Basketball Association (NBA) their 11th since their return in 2003-2004 and the first season since their return as the Hornets.
+The 2014–15 Charlotte Hornets season was the franchise's 25th season in the National Basketball Association (NBA) and their eleventh since their return in 2003–04.
+On May 20, 2014, the team formally changed its name to "Charlotte Hornets", and acquired the history and records of the original Charlotte Hornets franchise (1988–2002) from the New Orleans Pelicans.
 The team was led by head coach Steve Clifford and assistant coaches Patrick Ewing, Pat Delany, Stephen Silas, Bob Weiss, and Mark Price.

-On May 20, 2014, the team formally changed its name to Charlotte Hornets, and acquired the history and records of the original Charlotte Hornets franchise (1988–2002) from the New Orleans Pelicans.